Bernard Hinault: Retirement

-After his retirement from professional cycling, Hinault moved to his farm and bred dairy cows, assisted by his cousin René, who had become an agricultural engineer.
+After his retirement from professional cycling, Bernard Hinault moved to his farm and bred dairy cows, assisted by his cousin René, who had become an agricultural engineer.
 Just two weeks after he ended his career, the Tour de France organisers, Amaury Sport Organisation (ASO), approached Hinault and invited him to join the race management team.
 He held several positions, including race regulator and route advisor.
 After Jean-Marie Leblanc took over the role as general director, Hinault was named the Tour's ambassador.
 Included in his duties was being present during podium ceremonies.
 During the podium for stage 3 of the 2008 Tour de France, a protester jumped on stage and disturbed proceedings.
 Hinault leapt forward and shoved him off.
 He stepped down from the role after the 2016 Tour de France.
 His role as ASO's brand ambassador was taken over by Stephen Roche, winner of the 1987 Tour de France.

+Unlike many of his competitors, Hinault never became a directeur sportif (team manager) after his cycling career.
+Offers from Bouygues Télécom and a Chinese investor in the mid-2000s fell through.
+He was the selector of the France national team from 1988 to 1993.

+On 13 July 2007, Hinault was promoted to an Officer of the Legion of Honour (Officier de la Légion d'honneur) by President Nicolas Sarkozy.